tychosoft/moderncli/FEATURES.md

 ## tasks.hpp

 A task and function queue dispatch system.
-This is used to queue and dispatch arbitration actor lambdas with function arguments wrapped in an outer service function inside the scope of a service thread.
-This makes it easy to write service components that offers ordered execute in a thread queue without requiring locking.
-This is a generic and reusable representation of basic Coventry server architecture.
+This is used to queue and dispatch arbitrary anonymous lambda captures wrapped that will run inside the scope of a single service dispatch thread or scheduled and ran from a timer thread.
+The use of a single service dispatch thread makes it easy to write service components offering ordered execution that can alteres private object states without requiring thread locking.
+This is a generic and reusable representation of the original Coventry server component dispatch architecture.

-The function queue implimentation is optimized for C++ and Coventry, while the task queue is more generic and more closely matches task queue implimentations in other languages, such as for golang.
-Tasks also includes generic timers that also match behaviors elsewhere.
-This allows timer context lambdas to be queued and dispatched at known times and periodic intervals.

 ## templates.hpp